syntasso/workshop/enhancing-a-promise/README.md

 1. ✅&nbsp;&nbsp;Install the modified Promise on your platform
 1. ✅&nbsp;&nbsp;Check it works: make a request to your platform for a Postgres instance

 ✅&nbsp;&nbsp; You have enhanced a Kratix Promise to suit your organisation's needs.
-This concludes our introduction to Kratix. <br/>
+This concludes our introduction to Kratix. <br />
 👉🏾&nbsp;&nbsp; Let's [see where to go from here](/final-thoughts/README.md).